We may earn a commission when you click on the affiliate links in this post.

 Homemade Caramels Without A Candy Thermometer

-We recommend using a candy thermometer for this recipe, but if you don’t have a candy thermometer or are just old-school, you can always do the “soft ball stage test”.
-Using a clean spoon, carefully take a little of the cooked caramel and drop it into the bowl of very cold water.
-Reach into the bowl with your hands and see if the caramel can be molded into a soft ball.
-If it’s pliable and soft, the caramel has reached the soft ball stage (234 – 240 degrees F).
+Using a clean spoon, carefully take a little of the cooked caramel from the saucepan and drop it into the bowl of very cold water.
+Reach into the bowl with your hands and see if the caramel can be molded into a softball.
+If it’s pliable and soft, the caramel has reached the softball stage (234-240 degrees F).

-If you are wanting to take the traditional homemade recipe just one step further, try stirring a splash of vanilla in with the caramel before pouring it into the pan.
-Then sprinkle some pink Hawaiian sea salt or coarse Kosher salt over the top after you have poured it into the pan and it has cooled for about 15 minutes.
-That way the salt will stick to the top and not get absorbed into the caramel.
+If you are wanting to take the traditional homemade recipe just one step further, try stirring a splash of vanilla extract in with the caramel before pouring it into the baking dish.
+Then, sprinkle some pink Hawaiian sea salt or coarse Kosher salt over the top after you have poured it into the pan and it has cooled for about 15 minutes.
+That way, the salt will stick to the top and not get absorbed into the caramel.
 SO GOOD.

 How to Wrap Caramels